Mellon New Strategies for the Humanities at Berkeley

 Funded by the Andrew W. Mellon Foundation, New Strategies for the Humanities at Berkeley offers generous awards that support the integration of the humanities with the signature initiatives and the University's strategic plan.
 The Chancellor’s plan emphasizes the need for UC Berkeley to model “the university of the future” in the context of its role as a public research university.

 The Division of Arts & Humanities is seeking course proposals from faculty and teams of faculty for three interlinked programs: (1) team-taught, graduate Collaborative Research Seminars focused on the signature initiatives; (2) Mentored-Research and Discovery Groups that offer mentorship and research and discovery experiences for undergraduate and graduates students; and, (3) interdisciplinary Compass Courses, co-taught by a team of three A&H faculty members, that introduce first-year students to broad topics and methods in the humanities.

 Full funding details, calls for proposals, and application forms are listed below.
-Applications for fall 2020 and spring 2021 are due on Sunday, October 6, 2019.
+Applications for fall 2021 and spring 2022 will be posted in August 2020.
 Questions may be referred to Les Gorske, Academic Director, New Strategies for the Humanities.

-A list of prior recipients is available online.
+A list of prior recipients and sample class projects is available online.